awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-athena-workgroup.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `RecursiveDeleteOption`  <a name="cfn-athena-workgroup-recursivedeleteoption"></a>
-The option to delete the workgroup and its contents even if the workgroup contains any named queries or query executions\.
+The option to delete a workgroup and its contents even if the workgroup contains any named queries\.
+The default is false\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)